slowburn-dev/DataConfig/Misc/Docs/src/Deserialize/DeserializeJSON.md

 Some closing notes:

+- For meta fields like `$type` we require it to be the first member, meaning object fields are order dependent.
+This means that the JSON we're supporting is a super set of standard JSON spec (again).

-- Remember that you always have the option to override or selectively enable the handlers.
+- There're many data types that can not be deserialized from JSON, for example `Delegate/WeakObjectReference`.
+Remember that you always have the option to override or selectively enable the handlers to support additional property that makes sense in your context.
 See `DcSetupJsonDeserializeHandlers()` body how handlers are registered.
 You can skip this method and select the ones you want and provide additional handlers.

 - The JSON handlers are designed to *NOT* read anything during the deserialization.
 This is crucial since `USTRUCT` can contain uninitialized fields.
 For example: